 Rakutanian People's Army¶

 The RPA is the largest land force in Sierra by personnel, and one of the largest in the world.
-It is also one of the most equipment-mass-heavy — substantial main battle tank inventories, very substantial artillery, and large mechanized infantry formations.
+It is also one of the most equipment-mass-heavy — substantial main battle tank inventories, the largest artillery force in Sierra, and large mechanized infantry formations.
 Quality varies; mass is substantial.

 Organization¶

-- The Strategic Reserve — heavy armor and artillery formations held under General Staff direct control; the country's strategic offensive reserve
+- The Strategic Reserve — heavy armor, artillery, and the 101st Airborne Division held under General Staff direct control

 - Independent armored brigades — direct-support and exploitation formations